-3-3.4.4 APPROVED LABORATORIES AND ALTERNATE ANALYTICAL TECHNIQUES acceptable if they are performed by an operator meeting the requirements of Section 3-3.4.2(a) or by a qualified person under the direction of such an operator.
-Analytical results from laboratories certified by a State in the U.S. that has an USEPA-approved certification program are also acceptable for determining compliance
+3-3.4.4 APPROVED LABORATORIES AND ALTERNATE ANALYTICAL TECHNIQUES

+- (a) Approved Laboratories - (1) For determining compliance with the requirements for drinking water, samples shall be acceptable if they have been analyzed by a laboratory approved by USEPA, except that measurements for pH, temperature, turbidity and residual disinfectant concentrations are acceptable if they are performed by an operator meeting the requirements of Section 3-3.4.2(a) or by a qualified person under the direction of such an operator.
+Analytical results from laboratories certified by a State in the U.S. that has an USEPA-approved certification program are also acceptable for determining compliance.